 We ask individuals to make appointments so we can ensure someone is here when you deliver physical records to the Rare Book Room on the second floor of E.H.
 Little Library.
 If possible, we would prefer materials to be arranged in labeled boxes, envelopes, or folders (depending on the size of your collection) with an inventory and we are happy to help you with this!
 We have a supply of boxes and folders you would be able to use.
 The goal is to ensure your records are easily identifiable as a grouping.

 The archives currently offers two options for the donation of digital records depending on the service you are most familiar with or are comfortable using.

 The first option is a folder transfer using Google Drive.
+T&I will consider Google Drive Davidson’s primary cloud storage beginning after Commencement in 2021.
 This process will look different depending on your organization's record keeping practices, so we recommend making an appointment to go over logistics.

-The second option is receiving an invite to add files to a Dropbox folder.
+The second option is receiving an invite to add files to a Dropbox folder; although, the College will be eliminating DropBox as its primary cloud storage in the summer of 2021.
 This process will look different depending on your organization's record keeping practices, so we recommend making an appointment to go over logistics.

 It depends!
 Our open collections are accessible to all members of the college community, as well as outside researchers.
 If you have concerns about who can access the records of your organization, see question 5.

 5. Some of our records contain personal or private information.
 What can we do?